OWASP/www-policy/operational/membership.md

 Complimentary Membership is valid for one year.
 Leaders do not need to accept any offer of complementary leadership.
 Complimentary members in good standing for 12 months may stand for the Board, but if elected, must maintain good standing with paid Membership.
 Directors who are eligible through the above criteria must not accept Complimentary Membership during their term and maintain good standing with paid Membership.

 Active leaders can accept the complimentary membership using the standard "Join" or "Renew" OWASP membership form.
 Complimentary membership must be manually renewed each 12 months.

-## Honorary Lifetime Membership

-Honorary Membership is equivalent to Lifetime Individual Membership.
-Honorary Membership shall be determined and approved solely by a majority vote of the Board of Directors for long-standing and extraordinary services to the OWASP Community.

-Nominations for honorary memberships can be [submitted here](https://owasp.wufoo.com/forms/honorary-membership-application/).

 ## Becoming a Corporate Member